devnkeep/acceptable/README.md

-# acceptable
+# systematic
-A tool for building, configuring and running acceptance tests for various applications.
+A set of tools for creating, configuring and running system tests for various types of applications.